flowerinthenight/flowerinthenight.github.io/_posts/2016-02-25-apply-nanaco-point-card.md

 comments: true
 ---

 After six or so years living in Japan, I just got mine today.
-Yeah, I knowi...
+Yeah, I know...

 [GaijinPot](https://gaijinpot.com/) has an [article](https://blog.gaijinpot.com/convenience-store-point-cards/) about point cards from three of the most common convenience stores in the country.
 I already have Lawsons Ponta card and Family Marts T-Point ages ago but for some reason, I actually havent heard of 7-11s [Nanaco](https://en.wikipedia.org/wiki/Nanaco).
 Or maybe I did but I probably didnt bother.